Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 04.46.55 UTC
+- WIB: Jumat, 6 Maret 2026 06.16.20 UTC
-- WITA: Jumat, 6 Maret 2026 05.46.55 UTC
+- WITA: Jumat, 6 Maret 2026 07.16.20 UTC
-- WIT: Jumat, 6 Maret 2026 06.46.55 UTC
+- WIT: Jumat, 6 Maret 2026 08.16.20 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: motivational
+Kategori: friendship